All Episodes

 And then when you get Joe Biden coming in and putting pressure on the prosecutors to make the case against these oligarchs go away, and it's the same with China, it's the same with Russia.

-The reason the Russian oligarch, uh Bacharina gave millions of dollars, three point five million is the floor, two hundred million seems to be the ceiling to Biden-linked businesses, is because her money might get sanctioned.
+The reason the Russian oligarch Bacharina gave millions of dollars, 3.5 million is the floor, 200 million seems to be the ceiling to Biden-linked businesses is because her money might get sanctioned.

 Well, guess what?

-When once you give the money to the Biden, it doesn't get sanctioned.
+Once you give the money to the Bidens, it doesn't get sanctioned.

-So it's it's a very c corrupt business model that multiple, I mean, Joe Biden, the Clintons have engaged in, and there needs to be rules against all family members of public officials taking money from foreign gu foreign governments and oligarchs.
+So it's a very corrupt business model that multiple, I mean, Joe Biden, the Clintons have engaged in, and there needs to be rules against all family members of public officials taking money from foreign governments and oligarchs.

 They're called laws.

-Uh, and uh, I think we have a legitimate bribery, money laundering, scandal, allegation, and and yet we have a a jokester, a friend of Bo Biden's with an office full of Biden sycophants, uh, that tried to wash it all and sweep it all under the rug.
+And I think we have a legitimate bribery, money laundering, scandal, allegation, and yet we have a jokester, a friend of Beau Biden's with an office full of Biden sycophants that tried to wash it all and sweep it all under the rug.

 We appreciate it.